Honey: 6 Health Benefits & 6 Varieties

 How to Buy Honey

-To make sure your next honey experience is a real treat, you should pay attention to some quality features even before you buy.
+To make sure your next honey experience is a real treat, you should pay attention to some quality features before buying.

 First and foremost, it’s important that you reach for glass packaging and avoid plastic.
 Plastic is not only bad for the environment, but it can also contain toxic substances that then accumulate in the product.

-Since it is a natural product, contained pollen and wax provide a natural cloudiness.
+Since it is a natural product, the pollen and wax contained in honey provide a natural cloudiness.
 A clear liquid, on the other hand, is an indication that the product has been heated – which ultimately results in the loss of nutrients.

 You should also make sure that there is no watery layer on the processed nectar.
 This, in turn, indicates a lack of stirring during production and is associated with a loss of flavor.